rehanvdm/warpurl-api-docs/docs/src/api/link.md

 Updates, **replaces**, the tags of an existing link.

 - Maximum 5 tags per link.
-- Tags can not be longer than 20 charters.
+- Tags can not be longer than 20 characters.
 - To remove all tags; leave array empty, omit property or set to null.

 #### REQUEST